RSS/Blog It! Help for Uploaders

 • Add the ***SITE-BLOG*** tag where you want the blog items to appear.

-• Add the ***NAVBAR*** tag if you're using SBI!'s nav buttons.
-If you want to use the default RSS box, add ***RSSIT*** where you want the box to appear.
-If you're creating a custom RSS box, add the code in an SBI!
+If you want to use only the What's New Box, add ***WHATSNEW*** (and its 10 parts) where you want the box to appear.
+Add the box code in an SBI!
 Include.

 • Enter any other text into the Site Blog page.